wolgwang1729/LungCancerDetection/README.md

 - **V3:**
   A further improved pipeline trained on segmented CT scans using the LungSegmentation model, focusing on lung regions; earlier versions were trained on unsegmented scans.

+6.) **Notebook for Inference Pipeline**
+   This Jupyter Notebook (`InferencePipeline.ipynb`) demonstrates the end‑to‑end inference workflow:
+   - Loads a CT image  .
+   - Applies lung segmentation using the LungSegmentation model.
+   - Runs the Rad‑5 detector on the segmented region
+   - Outputs predictions for five radiological features: malignancy, sphericity, margin, spiculation, and texture  .

 ## Metrics

 ### Segmentation Model: